FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 ---
 <!-- header: 'Developed Python packages' -->

-  These Master's thesis has led to the development of the following Python packages.
+  This Master's thesis has led to the development of the following Python packages.

   - **PyDistances**: a package for computing classic statistical distances as well as the  new proposals,